rikudoukarthik/covid-ebirding/README.md

 2. Adjust the numbering of supplementary sections.
     -   In the supplementary document, *find and replace* "7." with "".
 This removes the unnecessary tier of numbering.
     -   In the main document, *find and replace* "7." with "S".
 This adds the prefix "S" to all in-text references to supplementary sections.
-3. Manually adjust the numbering of supplementary figures and tables.
+3. Manually adjust the numbering of *x* supplementary figures and tables one-by-one (for *x* from 1 to 46).
     -   In the supplementary document, *find and replace* "Figure x" or "Fig. x" with "Figure x-8" or "Fig. x-8" respectively (because there 8 figures in the main document).
 Similarly, *find and replace* "Table x" with "Table x-2" (because there 2 tables in the main document).
     -   In the main document, *find and replace* "Figure x" or "Fig. x" with "Figure Sx-8" or "Fig. Sx-8" respectively, and "Table x" with "Table Sx-2".
 This adds the prefix "S" to all in-text references to supplementary sections.